fuzzy31u/podflower/README.md

 ## 🤝 Contributing

-We welcome contributions to ADK-PodFlow!
+We welcome contributions to PodFlower!
 This project demonstrates advanced ADK patterns and could serve as a reference implementation for:

 - Multi-agent workflow orchestration
 - Language-specific AI processing pipelines